abiTheProgrammer/housing-rec-system/docs/README.md

             - Type of House (Single, Mobile, Condo, etc)

     5. Store Data:
-            Convert house information to dataframe using filtering options(house listing info per state).
+            Convert each listing into a dataframe row.
+Append row to final dataframe.
-            Export dataframe as csv file to further preprocess data and conduct EDA.
+            Export final dataframe as csv file to further preprocess data and conduct EDA.

 **2. Clean and Preprocess Data**